 And then, as Sunday afternoon brought rain and wind, letting us know Irma was on her way, we set up our “safe space” in our hallway and gathered our radio and flashlights.
 Irma’s outer bands brought the first fallen limb through our pool screen Sunday evening.
 Thankfully, torn and fallen pool screens were the extent of our home damage.

 We had a little front door visitor during the first few hours of the storm!

-Sawyer and I watched this huge tree fall into the power lines behind our house from the kitchen window!
+Sawyer and I watched from the kitchen window as this huge tree fell into the power lines behind our house!

 Jeff and I tried to stay positive throughout the night as we lost electricity and listened to the radio for updates.

 The boys–and the bunny–slept through the worst part of the storm.
 Whew!

 Waking up to no electricity meant board games, coloring books, Playdoh, puzzles, blocks, books and, of course, obstacle courses!